Reproductive immunology: Antiphospholipid syndrome

-Sperm cells within a male
+Sperm autoimmunity

 The presence of anti-sperm antibodies in infertile men was first reported in 1954 by Rumke and Wilson.
 It has been noticed that the number of cases of sperm autoimmunity is higher in the infertile population leading to the idea that autoimmunity could be a cause of infertility.
 Anti sperm antigen has been described as three immunoglobulin isotopes (IgG, IgA, IgM) each of which targets different part of the spermatozoa.
 If more than 10% of the sperm are bound to anti-sperm antibodies (ASA), then infertility is suspected.
 The blood-testis barrier separates the immune system and the developing spermatozoa.
 The tight junction between the Sertoli cells form the blood-testis barrier but it is usually breached by physiological leakage.
 Not all sperms are protected by the barrier because spermatogonia and early spermatocytes are located below the junction.
 They are protected by other means like immunologic tolerance and immunomodulation.

 Infertility after anti-sperm antibody binding can be caused by autoagglutination, sperm cytotoxicity, blockage of sperm-ovum interaction, and inadequate motility.
 Each presents itself depending on the binding site of ASA.